mihneadb/node-directory-tree/README.md

         └── snowboard.jpg
 ```

-And return a js object:
+directory-tree will return this js object:

 ```json
 {